-Wheeling Jesuit University complies with overlapping federal requirements which extends civil rights protection to persons with disabilities and prohibits employment discrimination on the basis of disability.
-The University is committed to providing reasonable accommodation to remove barriers to employment for qualified applications and employees.
+Wheeling Jesuit University complies with overlapping federal requirements which extend civil rights protection to persons with disabilities and prohibits employment discrimination on the basis of disability.
+The University is committed to providing reasonable accommodation to remove barriers to employment for qualified applicants and employees.

 2.1 Policy Statement

-- "Individual with a disability" - an individual who has a physical or mental impairment that substantially limits one or more of the major life activities of such individual; a record of such an impairment or being regarded as having such an impairment.
+2.2.1 "Individual with a disability" - An individual who has a physical or mental impairment that substantially limits one or more of the major life activities of such individual; a record of such an impairment as reported by the employee or being regarded as having such an impairment.

-- "Reasonable accommodation" - describes a modification or adjustment to a job, job application process, an employment practice, or the work environment that makes it possible for a qualified individual with a disability to enjoy an equal employment opportunity without placing an undue hardship on the University.
+2.2.2 "Reasonable accommodations" - Describes a modification or adjustment to a job, job application process, an employment practice, or the work environment that makes it possible for a qualified individual with a disability to enjoy an equal employment opportunity without placing an undue hardship on the University.

-- The job applicant, candidate, or employee will inform his/her interviewer, immediate supervisor or the Director of Human Resources of the need for an accommodation.
+2.3.1 The job applicant, candidate, or employee will inform his / her interviewer, immediate supervisor, or the Director of Human Resources of the need for an accommodation.

-- Documentation of the individual's limitations may be requested to support the consideration for the accommodation.
-Any and all medical documentation must be collected by Human Resources and maintained on separate forms and in a separate file in compliance with applicable regulations.
+2.3.2 Documentation of the individual's limitations may be requested to support the consideration for the accommodation.
+Any and all medical documentation must be collected by Human Resources and maintained on separate forms and in a separate file in compliance with applicable HIPAA regulations.

 - Discuss the essential functions of the job;